DonalRafferty/GatsbyBlog/src/pages/articles/2020-04-20---Melted-Identities/index.md

 I have already noticed that many of my colleagues are working longer.
 Typically the hours they might have spent travelling they are now online.
 Some are working over weekends.
 Many have commented on increased demand, stating 'I'm now working harder than ever before'.
 There seems to be a low lying fog of expectation that because people are in isolation they are available like a software service.
 A service to be reached out to and turned on at any time, one that can scale up, and down, as demand requires.
 That their professional identity now exists outside the space, and time, boundaries that existed pre covid-19.

 This has led to me personally experiencing the melting of my identities.
 I have worked longer, and accepted additional work ever since we were told to isolate for the good of the country.
-I have done so not because of an evil corporation, or a demanding boss (I have quite the opposute), but because I have allowed the wall that created a boundary between who I am at work, and who I am at home, to crumble.
+I have done so not because of an evil corporation, or a demanding boss (I have quite the opposite), but because I have allowed the wall that created a boundary between who I am at work, and who I am at home, to crumble.

 The fact that I can at any time connect to my work through technology, coupled with not having anywhere to go to get away from it, has led to my personal identity being eroded.
 As you might imagine this isn't sustainable.
 Burn out will eventually hit me, motivation will evaporate, and there is potential that my family will become more disconnected from me.